Frank McCann

-Francis Daniel McCann, better known as Frank McCann (December 15, 1938 – April 2, 2021) was a historian, and an American Brazilianist expert in Brazilian military history.
+Francis Daniel McCann (December 15, 1938 – April 2, 2021), better known as Frank McCann, was a historian, and an American Brazilianist expert in Brazilian military history.
 He was a professor emeritus at the University of New Hampshire.

 Emeritus Professor of International Relations at the Universidade Federal Fluminense (UFF), he was called "a great American and a great friend of Brazil".

 Military Brazilianist

 Generalleutnant Otto Fretter-Pico (left) surrendering to General Olímpio Falconière da Cunha (center) of the Brazilian 1st Infantry Division.

 A famous Brazilianist, he wrote the book Soldiers of the Pátria, about the mentality and internal politics of the Brazilian Army during the formative period after the Paraguayan War and the proclamation of the dictatorship of the Estado Novo by Getúlio Vargas in 1937.

 Frank also wrote another great work, the book Aliança Brasil-Estados Unidos 1937-1945, studying the relations between Brazil and the United States.
 First published in 1974, it ran for an honorable mention for the Bolton Prize and was the winner of the 1975 Bernath Prize.
 It was edited in Brazil by the Army Library (Bibliex).
 One of the comments made by McCann was the invitation to Brazil to participate in the administration of occupied Austria at the end of World War II.